 So it stands to reason that measuring the drop from 36" away from

 the deck takes this into account.
 This proposal is not really very

 contentious but I imagine most people will argue to keep the safer

 A while back they made changes to the code that said if you have

-bench seating acting as a railng you have to add the railing height of
+bench seating acting as a railing you must add the railing height of

 36" lets say, above the level of the seat.
 So this resulted in benches